implse/Data_Structure_Python/README.md

 ## Bellman-Ford

-The Bellman-Ford algorithm is an algorithm that computes shortest paths from a single source vertex to all of the other vertives in a weighted directed graph.
+The Bellman-Ford algorithm is an algorithm that computes shortest paths from a single source vertex to all of the other vertices in a weighted directed graph.

 It was invented in 1958 by Bellman Ford respectively.